jmstjordan/GoFuncs/README.md

-## Exploring Go Cloud Functions and an ESP Proxy
+## Exploring Go Cloud Functions and an Authentication Proxy

 ### Introduction